-Well, it’s all about having those extra colours on your pallet.
-Preamps can shape the tone of your recording and even offer additional features in the higher-priced products.
+Well, it is all about having those extra colours on your pallet.
+Finally, Preamps can shape the tone of your recording, and even offer additional features in the higher-priced products.

 The Top 10 Beat Maker Online Software

-Enough talking about the black hole that is studio gear and let’s get down to the real reason we’re here… The top 10 beat making software of 2019/2020.
+Enough talking about the black hole that is studio gear and let’s get down to the real reason we are here – the top 10 beat making software of 2020!

 1. Splice Sounds

-If you’re a beat producer, you’ve more than likely heard of Splice due to their well-known VST plugins.
-But, have you seen their free beats machine?
+If you are a beat producer, you have more than likely heard of Splice due to their well-known VST plugins.
+But, have you seen their free beat maker machine?

-There are a few disadvantages to this online software that’s worth a mention.
-To make the most of this software or to even download your beats, a monthly subscription of $7.99 is needed.
+Finally, There are a few disadvantages to this online software that are worth a mention.
+To make the most of this software (or to even download your beats), a monthly subscription of $7.99 is needed.

-Musical typing also isn’t available so you are restricted to Splice’s interface.
-Here’s a quick and easy breakdown on the pros and cons of Splice’s specs:
+Also, musical typing also isn’t available, so you are restricted to Splice’s interface.
+Here is a quick and easy breakdown on the pros and cons of Splice’s specs:

 - Can listen to and edit other producers’ beats